 Welcome from the Chair

-Psychology is the study of behaviour and mental processes.
-It focuses on identification of fundamental mechanisms and processes that regulate the behaviour and mental processes of organisms.
-The goal of the undergraduate Psychology program at the University of Northern British Columbia is to provide students with advanced knowledge in the substantive areas of psychology, emphasizing areas of particular need and relevance to psychological research directed at applied issues and human development.
-In addition, the program will provide training adequate to ensure students' competitiveness for advanced graduate study in Psychology.
+Psychology is the study of behaviour, feelings and thinking.
+Psychologists study the biopsychosocial and developmental mechanisms and processes that regulate the behaviour of individuals.
+The goal of the Department of Psychology is to provide advanced knowledge in the substantive areas of Psychology.
+In addition, the Department provides excellent training that enhances the student's competitiveness for advanced graduate study in Psychology and related areas.
 The total for the B.Sc. in Psychology (Major or Honours) is 122 credit hours.
 Note that Honours applications are due on the last day of exams of each term.
 (A Minor in Psychology is also available; see "Programs - Undergraduate" in the menu to the left.)

 The MSc in Psychology at UNBC provides breadth in the substantive and methodological areas of Psychology, with a focus on health and human psychology.
 The MSc provides advanced research and experiential training so that graduates gain skills beneficial to academic and related areas.